Talkspace Review: As Effective as In-Person Therapy?

 Online therapy is clinically shown to be more effective for phobia-based disorders that require CBT for treatment, because this type of "exposure" therapy may be more comfortably explored in the safety of one's home.

-Talkspace was recently sued over allegations of misleading consumers about the availability of therapists and auto-billing them, but there has yet to be a ruling or settlement of the lawsuit so we will wait and withhold judgment for now.
+Talkspace was recently sued over allegations of misleading consumers about the availability of therapists and auto-billing them, but there has yet to be a ruling or settlement of the lawsuit, so we will wait and withhold judgment for now.

 We consider Talkspace to be a slightly better option than BetterHelp if cost isn't considered, because it has more clinical backing and the legal issues faced by BetterHelp are more concerning in our opinion.
-However, BetterHelp is significantly cheaper and may be a better option for consumers on a budget.